napari/napari-plugin-devtools/README.md

-`npd --validate-functions` verifies that after the plugin is installed to current python environment, typically done through `pip install -e .`, there are at least one analysis function registered by the plugin, and there are no conflicts in name or registration error, it also output all registered function signaturesin a json format that can be used for further inspection, for example:
+`npd --validate-functions` verifies that after the plugin is installed to current python environment, typically done through `pip install -e .`, there is at least one analysis function registered by the plugin, and there are no conflicts in name or registration error, it also output all registered function signaturesin a json format that can be used for further inspection, for example: